Jury in Ana Kriégel murder trial resumes deliberations

 Two boys are accused of murdering 14-year-old schoolgirl in Dublin last year

-Ana Kriegel who was found dead in a derelict farmhouse outside Lucan, Co Dublin, on May 14th, 2018.
+Two boys are accused of murdering 14-year-old schoolgirl Ana Kriegel in Dublin last year.

-The jury in the trial of two boys accused of the murder of Ana Kriégel resumed its deliberations at 10am on Friday morning.
+The jury in the trial of two boys accused of the murder of Ana Kriégel will resume deliberations at 10am on Tuesday.

+Jurors have now spent 11 and a half hours considering a verdict.

-The jury requested and was given the videos of Boy B’s Garda interviews.
-The boy was interviewed eight times by gardaí.
-During the trial the jury watched about 16 hours of the interviews.
+On Friday, the jury requested and was given the videos of Boy B’s Garda interviews.
+The jury also asked for a large screen to view the footage provided to them.

-Jurors have spent three hours and eleven minutes considering a verdict so far.
+During the trial, the jury watched about 16 hours of Boy B’s eight interviews with gardaí.

 The prosecution allege Boy B lured the 14-year-old girl from her home at 5pm on May 14th, 2018 on the pretence of meeting Boy A, who Ana was “interested” in.
-Boy A then allegedly violently sexually assaulted and murdered her in the derelict farmhouse as Boy B watched.
+It is alleged Boy A then violently sexually assaulted and murdered her in the derelict farmhouse as Boy B watched.

 Boy A has pleaded not guilty to the murder and sexual assault “involving serious violence” of Ana Kriégel on May 14th, 2018, at Glenwood House, Laraghcon, Clonee Road, Lucan in Dublin.